 Phone: (609) 631-4450

-Collective voice for victims of sexual violence and their loved ones.
+The New Jersey Coalition Against Sexual Assault (NJCASA) is a collective voice for victims of sexual violence and their loved ones.
 Rape crisis member centers represent each of New Jersey's 21 counties.

 State Office of Victim-Witness Advocacy